phenotypic/homebridge-web-boiler/examples/README.md

 ## Description

-This script interfaces with [homebridge](https://github.com/nfarina/homebridge) to expose an [OpenTherm](https://en.wikipedia.org/wiki/OpenTherm)-enabled boiler to Apple's [HomeKit](http://www.apple.com/ios/home/), giving you similar functionality to more expensive smart-home thermostats like [Nest](https://nest.com/thermostats/).
+This script is designed to interface with the plugin to expose an [OpenTherm](https://en.wikipedia.org/wiki/OpenTherm)-enabled boiler, giving you similar functionality to more expensive smart-home thermostats like [Nest](https://nest.com/thermostats/).

 ## Requirements